Najee Dorsey: Biography

-Najee Dorsey was born Jan.
-26, 1973 in Blytheville, Arkansas.
-He began creating art from a young age, but in 2005 became a full-time artist after a move to Atlanta, Georgia.
-His art can be seen in various art institutions and private collections across the United States.
-In 2010, Dorsey created Black Art in America (BAIA), a media web site that provides access and exposure to black art and artists and facilitates connections between artists, collectors and art enthusiasts.
-Dorsey and his wife, Seteria Dorsey (also a visual artist, and his business partner), live in Columbus, Georgia.
+Najee Dorsey (born January 26, 1973) is an American artist and entrepreneur from Blytheville, Arkansas.
+He began creating art at a young age and is largely self-taught.
+Dorsey's work is included in various art institutions and private collections across the United States.
+In 2010, Dorsey founded Black Art in America (BAIA), a media platform that provides exposure to black art and artists, fostering connections between artists, collectors and art enthusiasts.